-These give a theoretical gain of 74 (37dB) in the MC position, or 7.6 (17.6 dB) for the MM setting.
-In practice, one can expect the gain to be very slightly less than these figures, especially for the MC setting.
+The theoretical gain is 50 (34dB) in the 'Gain = 50' position, or 10 (20dB) for the 'Gain = 10' setting.
+In practice, one can expect the gain to be very slightly less than these figures, especially for a gain of 50.

 I cannot comment on the relative noise performance of these two preamps, but as they are both based on designs by well respected audio designers, I would expect that noise would not be an issue with either circuit.

 NOTE: The general circuit topology shown in Figure 2 was first published in Sweden in 1975 (The magazine was Radio & Television), written by Peter Akemark (AKA Per Elving).
 This predates the JLH article by about 8 years, as the version shown above was published in 1983).

-With two different circuits and several additional EQ networks to choose from (plus my own version, published as Project 06), there has to be one for you!
+With three different circuits and several additional EQ networks to choose from (plus my own version, published as Project 06), there has to be one for you!

 I do not know the origin of these circuits (other than from Richard), so cannot be too specific about them.
 They are both reasonably conventional, as can be seen.
 Note that these circuits all show a 220pF cap across the 47k input loading resistor, and with the vast majority of cartridges this is a bad idea and it should be omitted.
 For information on cartridge loading, see the article Phono Cartridge Loading.
 Most cartridges need the lowest possible capacitance to prevent high frequency peaking and/or premature rolloff.

 Figure 3 - Phono Preamp #1